 - Earn SkyMiles on your flight

 5. Book your flights on Tuesdays around 3 p.m.
-ET to get better ticket prices.
+ET to get the lowest ticket prices and better Delta SkyMiles deals.

 Wanna learn when other airlines have sales?
 We did the work for you and found the Best Time to Book Flights by Airline.

-6. Earn miles faster and get perks with the Delta SkyMiles American Express credit card.
+6. Get even more Delta SkyMiles deals with the Delta SkyMiles American Express credit card.

 If you want to earn SkyMiles faster, get one of the Delta SkyMiles American Express credit cards.
 There are four tiers of card: Delta Blue, Delta Gold, Delta Platinum, and Delta Reserve.